Price & Hours

 - Churches/Religious Sites, Sightseeing Type

 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

 If you only have time for one cultural site, the Chapel of the Holy Cross should be it.
-This stunning church -- designed by sculptor Marguerite Brunswig Staude (a student of architect Frank Lloyd Wright) in the 1950s -- protrudes from the red cliffs less than four miles south of Sedona's "Y" intersection.
+This stunning church – designed by sculptor Marguerite Brunswig Staude (a student of architect Frank Lloyd Wright) in the 1950s – protrudes from the red cliffs less than 4 miles south of Sedona's "Y" intersection.
 The main stained glass window is held together by a giant cross and overlooks the Verde Valley.

-The Chapel of the Holy Cross is open Monday through Saturday from 9 a.m. to 5 p.m. and Sundays from 10 a.m. to 5 p.m.
+The Chapel of the Holy Cross is open daily from 9 a.m. to 5 p.m.
+There is a Taize Prayer Service every Monday at 5 p.m.
 Admission is free, and parking is available just a short walk down the cliff side from the church.
 For more information, visit the official website.